merely-useful/py-rse/index.md

 Wildcards are expanded to match filenames *before* commands are run, so they work exactly the same way for every command.
-This means that we can use them with `wc` to (for example) count the number of words in the books with names that contains an underscore:
+This means that we can use them with `wc` to (for example) count the number of words in the books with names that contain an underscore:

 ```bash
 $ wc data/*_*.txt